The HomeOption website was relaunched on Thursday 12 May 2022.

 - Change in name (homeseekers only)

 Depending on the type of change of circumstance that you are reporting, you may be required to provide documents to confirm the change.

 You should report your change of circumstance through HomeOption by signing into your account and selecting 'Have your circumstances changed?'.

 If false information is given to gain a tenancy, the Council may have grounds to regain possession of the property that the Council or Housing Association has provided.

 What happens next?

 We aim to process applications within 28 working days.
-Please do not contact the Office within this time period as it causes delays in processing.
-If your application is accepted you will be written to accordingly.
-Applications may not be processed if you fail to supply the required documentation within 7 days of submission.
-Please check the online guidance, FAQs and directions on the forms themselves.
+You should not contact the Office within this time period as it causes delays in processing.
+If your application is accepted, you will be written to accordingly.
+Applications may not be processed if you fail to supply the required documentation within seven days of submission.
+Check the online guidance, FAQs and directions on the forms themselves.